thedatasnok/webshop/docs/METHOD.md

 - [x] [Sprint 15](docs/sprints/SPRINT15.md) (May 1 - May 7)
 - [x] [Sprint 16](docs/sprints/SPRINT16.md) (May 8 - May 21)
 - [ ] [Sprint 17](docs/sprints/SPRINT17.md) (May 22 - May 31)

+The issue list for each of these sprints may be seen in the "[By sprint](https://github.com/users/thedatasnok/projects/3/views/3)" view.
+Some issues were moved to the next sprint, in those cases the sprint reports should cover it.

+## Work distribution

+Since we've used issues on GitHub to plan and keep track of our work, the distribution of work can be found in the "[By assignee](https://github.com/users/thedatasnok/projects/3/views/6)" view.